AhmedElMenyawi/product-engineer-be-challenge/README.md

 - Define a time range (`When`)
 - Mark things as complete ✅

-This isn’t about scale or completeness — we want to see your **code clarity, product thinking, and ownership mindset**.
+This isn’t about scale or completeness, we want to see your **code clarity, product thinking, and ownership mindset**.

 ---